iw4x/iw4x-client/README.md

 A [__Steam__](https://store.steampowered.com/app/10180/Call_of_Duty_Modern_Warfare_2_2009/) installation of Modern Warfare 2 is required to run IW4x, copies from the Microsoft Store are **not compatible**.

-IW4x is currently distributed through the [AlterWare Launcher](https://github.com/mxve/alterware-launcher).
+IW4x is distributed through the [IW4x Launcher](https://github.com/iw4x/launcher).

 ## Compiling from Source